Justintime50/dots/README.md

 # Get the status of the dotfiles
 dots_status

+# Show the list of dotfiles installed
+dots_list

 # To update Dots once it's a submodule in your Dotfiles project, run the following
 git submodule update --remote dots
 ```